 Wealthy married couples get a big tax break when it comes to the federal gift/estate tax.
-Together, they can transfer $10.5 million or more without owing federal gift tax or estate tax.
+Together, they can transfer more than $10 million without owing federal gift tax or estate tax.
 This ability to combine each spouse's individual estate tax exemption is called (by tax lawyers, anyway) "portability."
 For many couples, it eliminates the need to create an AB trust, or bypass trust, to avoid estate tax.

 How an AB Trust Works

 Under the old tax laws, each spouse had an estate tax exemption, but typically, the first spouse to die didn't use his or her exemption.
 That's because most spouses left everything to the survivor, and bequests to a surviving spouse aren't subject to estate tax.
 (This rule is called the marital exemption.)
 But the surviving spouse then owned all the couple's assets.
 If those assets were over the individual estate tax exemption amount, estate tax would be owed when the second spouse died.

 Christine and her husband Terry have combined assets worth $4 million.
 Each leaves everything to the other.
 When Christine dies in 2009, her $2 million goes to Terry.
 No estate tax is due because of the marital exemption.
 When Terry dies later that year, his estate is the whole $4 million.
 The estate would owe tax (at 45%) on everything over $3.5 million, the exempt amount in 2009.

 With an AB trust, instead of leaving their property to each other, both spouses leave their property to an irrevocable trust.
 The survivor receives any income from trust property and under some circumstances has access to the principal.
 Typically, the couple's children inherit the property after the second spouse dies.
 Because the surviving spouse never technically owns the assets in the trust, those assets wouldn't become part of the surviving spouse's estate and aren't subject to tax at the second spouse's death.